 The above letter I received from the mail is an example of ‘for profit’ entrepreneurship.
-For $410, I can have a plaque and use a logo on my website that touts me as one of America’s “Most Feared Lawyers.”
+For $410, I can have a plaque and use a website logo calling me one of America’s “Most Feared Lawyers“.
 The question is by whom?
 Who owns this company that goes by “De Medici Ratings”?
 How many lawyers vote?
 What lawyers vote?
-I have received at least 2-3 other such solicitations in the mail from companies I have never heard of that for a fee, will send me a plaque and website logo to use for advertising.
+I have received at least 2-3 other such solicitations in the mail from companies I have never heard of that, for a fee, will send me a plaque and website logo to use for advertising.
 All of them tout me as the best in something (such as the “Best DWI Lawyer

-The State Bar of Texas has board certifications that indicate a distinguished level of expertise in one’s subject matter.
+The State Bar of Texas has board certifications that show a distinguished level of expertise in one’s subject matter.
 The State Bar of Texas, as well as the American Bar Association (ABA) also recognize other prominent board certifications such as the National College of DUI Defense’s (NCDD) DUI/DWI board certification.
 This is a true distinction of which to judge a lawyer’s credentials.

 The nation’s largest DUI/DWI Defense organization, the National College of DUI Defense (NCDD), comprises of over 1800 members.
 They have a track record of over 20 years contributing to the public’s betterment through training public defenders and other lawyers, as well as assisting with and submitting amicus briefs to the United States Supreme Court in defense of constitutional rights for DWI arrests.
 Membership and positions of leadership and contributions within such organizations inform the public of a lawyer’s abilities, priorities, and respect among their peers.